dcSpark/milkomeda-documentation/docs/algorand/for-developers/index.md

 # For Developers

-Currently, only the Algorand Rollup Testnet is available, but we hope to launch Algorand Rollup Mainnet this quarter after more extensive QA and the finalization of our main audit.

-About the Milkomeda A1 Devnet (Milkomeda's Algorand Rollup Testnet), it uses test ALGO and interacts with the official Algorand Testnet.
+**Milkomeda is a protocol designed to improve blockchain interoperability by delivering EVM capabilities to non-EVM blockchains.** This is done by building layer 2 (L2) scaling solutions such as rollups, on which the EVM operates, and connecting these to the non-EVM blockchains, layer 1 (L1), via a permission-less bridge.

+A rollup is described as a “layer 2” chain.
+Layer 2 means that it lives on top of an existing blockchain, which is called the layer 1 or main chain, and thus is able to take advantage of the layer 1’s native, built-in properties.
+The Milkomeda A1 Rollup uses MilkALGO as its base asset for paying fees and gas.
+To access the Rollup, you will need a Algorand native wallet with some $ALGO, as well as the MetaMask wallet.

+In the following pages we will walk through the steps to create a MyAlgo wallet, configure MetaMask to get a Milkomeda A1 address,  send ALGOs to be converted into MilkALGO on Milkomeda Algorand Rollup, and, finally, deploying a smart-contract.

 We recommend starting with the devnet to get oriented first.
-Once you're familiar with the devnet, the operations for the future mainnet will be the same.
-The example steps that follow will show how to set up a connection to the devnet.
-Later on we will update the documentation with an additional section in red text indicating parameters and steps for using the mainnet.
+Once you’re familiar with the devnet, the operations for the mainnet are the same.
+The example steps that follow will show how to set up a connection to the both devnet and mainnet.